simonedimaria/simonedimaria.xyz/content/posts/b01lers-CTF-2025/njaas/index.md

 ```

 The endpoints looks intended to set a CSRF token as env var to pass it later to the NextJS app, but the implementation is pretty bad.
 What actually happens here is that we can set any env var with a minimum length of 20 chars and a maximum of 30.
 Furthermore, we don't control its value, since the value is the random hex token `CSRF_TOKEN` generated by `token_hex(16)`, at the beginning of `app.py`.
 What we can do, however, is set any env var of that length constraint that will be interpreted as on-off switch.
+Note that it doesn't have to be a valid hex string, because any `ValueError` will be caught and the env var is set on `environ` beforehand anyway.

-Since the Next.js app is started using `subprocess.run`, it inherits the environment variables from the `proxy/app.py` process.
-This means any environment variable set via the `/csrf` endpoint will be propagated to the Next.js app's runtime environment when `npm run start` (and thus `next start`) is executed.
+Since the NextJS app is started using `subprocess.run`, it inherits the environment variables from the `proxy/app.py` process.
+This means any environment variable set via the `/csrf` endpoint will be propagated to the NextJS app's runtime environment when `npm run start` (and thus `next start`) is executed.

 The NextJS app can be started via the `/start` endpoint, but here one thing can be problematic:
 ```python